sapegin/washingcode-book/manuscript/050_Avoid_mutation.md

 <!-- expect(tacos).toEqual(['3 tacos', '6 tacos', '11 tacos']) -->

-Here, we’re making a shallow copy of the `counts` array using the spread syntax and then sorting it, so the original array stays the same.
+In the code above, we make a shallow copy of the `counts` array using the spread syntax and then sorting it, so the original array stays the same.

 Another option is to isolate the mutating code into a new function that doesn’t mutate the original values: